-- 2.)
-Other Exterior Standards: - a.
+2.)
+Other Exterior Standards:

+- a.
 Adequate exterior lighting is required at entry doors. - b.
 Address numbers are to be clearly visible. - c.
 Metal flashing or 20 mil polyethylene when used in conjunction with a self-adhering polyethylene laminate flashing, must be installed above all exterior door and window units. - d.
 A landscaping plan must be submitted indicating areas to be sodded and landscaped.
 Landscaping plan(s) must follow any applicable landscape municipal ordinance.
 At a minimum, 20 feet of solid sod must be provided (if ground space allows) from all sides of every building and between all buildings and paved areas.
 All disturbed areas must be seeded.
 If bare spots or erosion exist in current landscaping, the area must be sodded.
 Landscaping around and between the buildings is allowed.
 At a minimum, provide one 2" caliper tree per unit (minimum height (6') for qualifying multi-trunk trees) and 6 1-gallon shrubs per unit. - e.
 Sidewalk access to all parking spaces must be provided.
 Where the accessible route on the site crosses a vehicular roadway, crosswalk lines are required.
 They shall not be less than 6 inches or greater than 24 inches in width - f.
 A lighted project sign including the Fair Housing logo is required.
 Depending on the placement as it relates to the access of the property from the public road, the project's sign may require the project's name and Fair Housing logo on both sides of the sign. - g.
 A minimum of 1 enclosed on a minimum of 3 sides trash dumpster or compactor is required that is enclosed.
+All exposed components used as part of the structure must be constructed so that no wood is exposed.
+Concealment shall be with materials such as aluminum or vinyl siding or cementitious materials.
 The trash dumpster/compactor enclosure must be ADA accessible and have a concrete apron.
 If the dumpster itself is not accessible, trashcans must be placed within the enclosure for use by handicap tenants. - h.
 Continuous asphalt or concrete paved access road must be provided to the entrance of the development. - i.
 All parking must be asphalt or concrete.
 An asphalt or concrete paving recommendation letter must be provided with the application by a geotechnical engineer. - j.
 All sidewalks and walkways must be concrete and at least 36 inches wide.
 All public building, community building and amenities must be connected to the dwelling units by a sidewalk or walkway. - k.
 Mailboxes, playground and all exterior project amenities must be on an accessible route as defined by the applicable accessibility standard(s).
 All exterior project amenities that have exposed components used as part of the structure must be constructed so that no wood is exposed.
 Concealment shall be with materials such as aluminum or vinyl siding or cementitious materials.
 Decorative rails and/or guard rail systems used shall be code compliant systems of vinyl, fiberglass or metal.
 Wood railings are not allowed.
 Gazebos and picnic shelters shall have table(s) with attached bench seating.

 - 1. No above ground propane tanks allowed on the site. - m.
 Storm Water retention basins (existing, shared and/or new construction) must be located within the property boundaries and include fencing around the entire perimeter with a lockable maintenance gate.
 The retention area will be maintained and managed in a manner to provide safety to the tenants.
-Including preventing vermin, insect and reptile infestation, vegetation overgrowth, and must be kept free of all trash and debris. - 3.)
-Interior Building and Space Standards: - a.
+Including preventing vermin, insect and reptile infestation, vegetation overgrowth, and must be kept free of all trash and debris.

+3.)
+Interior Building and Space Standards:

+a.
 Insulation Requirements: